annemackay/annemackay.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the [Department of Mathematics](https://math.uqam.ca) at UQAM, in Montreal, Canada.
+I am an associate professor in the [Department of Mathematics](https://math.uqam.ca) at UQAM, in Montreal, Canada.

 My research interests are at the intersection of actuarial science and mathematical finance.
 My work is structured around the pricing and hedging of long-term financial guarantees and hybrid insurance products.
 I am also interested in the development of numerical methods that find applications in actuarial and financial mathematics.